 Whilst the bread is toasting, prepare the tomatoes.
 To achieve that thick sauce that you usually find in the Spanish restaurants, you must grate the tomato instead of chopping or blending it in a food processor.
 The plum tomatoes are sweet and don’t have a lot of water inside, which makes them perfect for grating.

 When it comes to olive oil, if you have visited Southern Spain you will know what a huge difference there is between the one you buy in the supermarket to cook with, and the one you use for drizzling on salads or dipping bread in.
 Whilst some parts of Spain are famous for wine, the hills in Andalucia are covered with olive tree plantations.
 In fact, most of the premium extra-virgin olive oils which have won awards around the world, are produced in Andalucia.
 A good quality bottle of extra-virgin olive oil will cost somewhere around 15-30 euros for 250ml, but because you use so little of it, it will last for a long time.
 The best places to buy extra-virgin olive oil in Andalucia are the small shops that specialise in cheese and/or jamon.
-If you are not planning a trip to Spain soon, then you can order some on Amazon.
+If you are not planning a trip to Spain soon, then you can order some online.
 Great brands to look out for are Autentico, Oro Bailen, or Casa del Aguila.

 Back to our Spanish tostada, once the bread is toasted, it’s time for assembling: drizzle the extra-virgin olive oil on top, add the tomato sauce, then sprinkle on some sea salt.
 Then, if you want to, add manchego cheese and/or jamon serrano.
 Enjoy it with a cup of hot café con leche!